rationaldom/rationaldom.github.io/index.md

-# A guide for the curious and doomed
+# A guide for the curious and the doomed

 [Starters](https://rationaldom.github.io/start#psychology-of-bdsm)